Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Agustus 2025 20.49.49 UTC
+- WIB: Kamis, 7 Agustus 2025 21.35.58 UTC
-- WITA: Kamis, 7 Agustus 2025 21.49.49 UTC
+- WITA: Kamis, 7 Agustus 2025 22.35.58 UTC
-- WIT: Kamis, 7 Agustus 2025 22.49.49 UTC
+- WIT: Kamis, 7 Agustus 2025 23.35.58 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational